 Paratherm offers clean technology with our food grade (NSF approved) thermal fluids that are safe for the environment and even one product, Paratherm NF, that is used heavily and preferred in the food industry for its safety rating with incidental human contact.

 Inactive (pumped) SWH systems, more often a separate loop containing a heat transfer fluid will transfer heat to the water using a heat exchanger.
 The heat transfer fluid in these systems is usually a freeze protected solution of glycol and water, with a corrosion inhibition package.
 Non-aqueous heat transfer fluids, such as Paratherm™ LR, could also be used here.
 Contact Paratherm for details on advantages.

 Power Generation and Thermal Storage

 Heat transfer fluids are also utilized in solar energy generation, in concentrators such as parabolic, linear Fresnel, and trough-based systems.
 Several heat transfer media can be utilized, depending on the mechanical design and temperature requirements of the application.

 Synthetic/aromatic heat transfer fluids are used to provide uniform heat for steam in turbine generators

-Finally, high temperature heat transfer fluids are used extensively in the manufacturing processes for polysilicon, the material used to make photovoltaics, in a process similar to that used in production of computer chips.
+Finally, high-temperature heat transfer fluids are used extensively in the manufacturing processes for polysilicon, the material used to make photovoltaics, in a process similar to that used in the production of computer chips.